matheus-rech/mr-robot/README.md

 **WhatsApp QR code not appearing:**
 - Delete `.wwebjs_auth` directory and restart
 - Ensure no other WhatsApp Web sessions are active
-- Check firewall isn't blocking WebSocket connections
+- Check the firewall isn't blocking WebSocket connections

 ### LLM Provider Issues